indeedeng/iwf/README.md

 ## How to build & run locally

 * Run `make bins` to build the binary `iwf-server`
-* Make sure you have registered the system search attributes required by iWF server:
+* Make sure you have registered the system search attributes required by iWF server.
+See [Contribution](./CONTRIBUTING.md) for more detailed commands.
-    * Keyword: IwfWorkflowType
-    * Int: IwfGlobalWorkflowVersion
-    * Keyword: IwfExecutingStateIds
-    * See [Contribution](./CONTRIBUTING.md) for more detailed commands.
     * For Cadence without advancedVisibility enabled, set [disableSystemSearchAttributes](https://github.com/indeedeng/iwf/blob/main/config/development_cadence.yaml#L8) to true